-- Make sure the seacock below the baitwell pump is in the open position. - Turn on the livewell switch. - Adjust the black aerator in the livewell to the desired flow (shown in CLOSED picture). - In order to fill the livewell, place the white stand pipe with the strainer into the center drain hole. - To drain the livewell remove the stand pipe and the water will flow out the drain hole.
+- Make sure the seacock below the baitwell pump is in the open position. - Turn on the livewell switch. - Adjust the black aerator in each livewell to the desired flow (shown in CLOSED picture). - You can operate both at the same time or just one by adjusting the flow. - In order to fill the livewell, place the stand pipe with the strainer into the drain hole. - To drain the livewell remove the stand pipe and the water will flow out the drain hole.